Localization for random operators on $\mathbb{Z}^d$ with the long-range hopping: Introduction

 Our approach is mainly based on a MSA type Green's function estimates in the spirit of \cite{DK89, Kle93}.
-However, the presence of the weight \eqref{y2-d} leads to the technical challenge: The function $f(\bm x, \bm y)=\log^{\rho}(\|\bm x-\bm y\|+1)$ ($\rho>1$) is {\it not a metric}.
-Similar issue also appears in the study of localization for quasi-periodic operators with long-range hopping \eqref{y2-d} \cite{SW22}.
+However, the presence of the weight \eqref{y2-d} leads to the technical challenge: the function $f(\bm x, \bm y)=\log^{\rho}(\|\bm x-\bm y\|+1)$ ($\rho>1$) is {\it not a metric}.
+Similar issue also appears in the study of localization for quasi-periodic operators with long-range hopping \eqref{y2} \cite{SW22}.
 Fortunately, it was proved in \cite{SW22} that the function $f(\bm x, \bm y)$ is a {\it quasi-metric} (cf. \eqref{qua} in the following for details), which suffices for the KAM diagonalization.
 In this paper, we will prove that the {\it quasi-metric} estimate is also sufficient for performing a MSA scheme, which is one of main contributions here.
-As mentioned above, if $\rho=1$, then the long-range hopping \eqref{y2-d} becomes a power-law one, and certain {\it tame} estimate is required in this type of MSA \cite{Shi21}.
+As mentioned above, if $\rho=1$, then the long-range hopping \eqref{y2} becomes a power-law one, and certain {\it tame} estimate is required in this type of MSA \cite{Shi21}.

-Definitely, if the distribution $\mu$ is absolutely continuous, both power-law localization and (sub)exponential localization can be established via the celebrated fractional moment method (FMM) developed by Aizenman-Molchanov \cite{AM93}.
-We believe the FMM can also deal with the hopping satisfying \eqref{y2-d} once $\mu$ was absolutely continuous.
-In contrast, the MSA method can be improved to treat singular distributions (cf. e.g., \cite{Bou04, BK05, GK13, DS20} for important works concerning Bernoulli type distributions).
+If the distribution $\mu$ is absolutely continuous, both power-law localization and (sub)exponential localization can be established via the FMM \cite{AM93}.
+We believe the FMM can also deal with the hopping satisfying \eqref{y2-d} once $\mu$ is absolutely continuous.
+Indeed, the Green's function estimates via the FMM \cite{AM93,ASFH01} need a mild condition (such as the H\"older continuity) on the distribution.
+However, proving the localization via FMM typically builds on the Simon-Wolff criterion \cite{SW86}, which requires the distribution to be absolutely continuous.
+In contrast, the MSA method can be largely improved to treat completely singular distributions, such as the Bernoulli ones (cf. e.g., \cite{Bou04, BK05, GK13, DS20, LZ22} for important works concerning Bernoulli type distributions).
+In the present, we cannot handle the Bernoulli potentials, since our approach relies essentially on the priori Wegner estimate (this depends on the H\"older continuity of the distribution).